sgerov/gerovlabs/_posts/2024-09-12-continuous-learning.md

 > ##### Example
 >
 > The shift towards DevOps and CI/CD (Continuous Integration/Continuous Delivery) pipelines.
-The industry has increasingly moved away from manual deployments to automated, continuous deployment workflows.
 Engineers who adapted to DevOps practices, such as infrastructure as code (IaC) with tools like Terraform (or Chef back in the days) and automation with Jenkins or GitLab CI, have been able to speed up release cycles, reduce downtime, and ensure higher reliability.
 {: .block-tip }

 ### Handling new security threats